 Drought affected soil water availability and mineral N pools

-Drought severely affected the soil water availability in all cropping systems, with an average decrease of more than 40 % in GWC compared to the control (Fig. X: Soil GWC, Table X: statistical analysis)).
-Drought effect was still observed one week after rewetting, but it recovered at the final sampling date (eleven weeks after rewetting event) as indicated by the non-significant difference between drought and control (Fig. X; Table X pairwise comparisons).
-Gravimetric water content was significantly affected by the interaction of drought sampling date (Table X: statistical analysis), suggesting that the effect of drought was different by date.
+As expected, drought severely affected the soil water availability in all cropping systems, with an average decrease of more than 40 % in GWC compared to the control (Fig. X: Soil GWC, Table X: statistical analysis).
+The effect of drought was still significant one week after rewetting, but not at the final sampling date (eleven weeks after rewetting event) (Fig. X; Table X pairwise comparisons).
+This effect of drought on gravimetric water content depended on the sampling date but not on the cropping system (Table X: statistical analysis).

-Large differences in NH4 content were observed between cropping systems with BIODYN system having 8285 % and 96.7 % lower average NH4 content compared to the other two conventional systems in the control and drought treatment, respectively (Fig. X: NH4 content).
-The effect of drought was varied with cropping systems, as well as sampling dates as we found a significant interaction of drought cropping system sampling date for the NH4 content (Table X: statistical analysis).
-Drought strongly influenced the NH4 pool in the CONFYM and CONMIN systems by increasing the average NH4 content two to eleven times higher than the control (Table X: statistical analysis).
-There was no difference in NH4 content between drought and control in both conventional systems eleven weeks after rewetting process.
-In other hand, while we observed a marginal decrease of NH4 content in the drought-induced BIODYN system at the first sampling date, the drought effect was absent at the remaining sampling dates (Fig. X: NH4 content; Table X statistic).
+Large differences in NH4+ content were observed in the control treatments between cropping systems with BIODYN system exhibiting in average 8285 % lower NH4+ content compared to the other two conventional systems (Fig. X: NH4 content).
+Drought was also a stronger driver of the NH4+ content, with a significant impact dependent both the cropping systems and the sampling date ((Three way ANOVA, P<0.05; Table X: statistical analysis).
+Thus, drought increased the average NH4+ content in the CONFYM and CONMIN systems by two to eleven times compared to the control, while no significant effect was observed for BIODYN system (Table X: statistical analysis).
+No difference in NH4+ content between the drought and the control treatments in both conventional systems were found eleven weeks after rewetting (Fig. X: NH4 content; Table X statistic).

-The effect of drought on NO3 content differed between cropping systems as indicated by significant interactions of drought cropping system, as well as drought sampling date (Table X statistic).
-Drought greatly increased the NO3 content in the CONFYM and CONMIN systems by more than 100 % relative to the control across all sampling dates, except at eleven weeks after rewetting, where the difference was insignificant (Fig. X: NO3 content; Table X statistic).
-In the BIODYN system, the effect of drought was only observed at the third sampling of the drought period with a slight decrease in NO3 content, indicating that the overall drought effect was marginal (Fig. X: NO3 content).
+Similarly to the NH4+ content, the effect of drought on NO3- content depended on the cropping systems as well as on the sampling date (Three way ANOVA, P<0.05; Table X statistic).
+Drought led to an increase in the NO3- content in the CONFYM and CONMIN systems by more than 100 % relative to the control across all sampling dates, except at eleven weeks after rewetting, where the differences were not significant (Fig. X: NO3 content; Table X statistic).
+In the BIODYN system, the effect of drought was only observed at the third sampling of the drought period with a slight decrease in the NO3- content, indicating that the overall drought effect was marginal (Fig. X: NO3 content).

+Add cumulated fluxes here?

 The community alpha diversity was marginally affected by drought